teamscode/teamscode.github.io/_posts/2018-01-07-teamscode-2018-development-challenge.md

 ## Registration:

-Each school and have a maximum of three teams with between two and five people per team.
+Each school will have a maximum of three teams with between two and five people per team.
 Please have one person per team fill out [this link](https://teamscode.typeform.com/to/pqwej3).

 ## Submitting: